AD0791/formation/Mosh/Javascript-OOP/OOP.md

         duration=0;
     };
     Object.defineProperty(this,'duration',{
-        // a getter tos expose duration
+        // a getter to expose duration
         get:
         function(){
             return duration;